joachimprinzbach/BiZEPS/doc/referenceProject/02_DockerConfiguration.md

 On the one hand this is a limitation but also improves the security.

 **TLS Certificates**
-The utility in `utils/certGenerator` of the BiZEPS project can be used to generate self signed client and server TLS certificates.
+The [certGenerator utility](utils/certGenerator/summary.md) of the BiZEPS project can be used to generate self signed client and server TLS certificates.

 [prev: BiZEPS Reference Project Overview](01_BizepsReferenceProject.md) | [next: Jenkins Configuration](03_JenkinsConfiguration.md)